tlaukkanen/azure-devops-pr-comment-extension/README.md

 - task: PullRequestComment@1
   inputs:
     active: false
-    # Markdown file parameter is optional.
-If it is set
-    # then the content of that file is used as comment
+    # Markdown file - if this is set then the content of that file is used as comment
     # and comment parameter is ignored.
 Use full path.
+Optional.
     #markdownFile: $(Build.SourcesDirectory)/your_markdown_file.md
+    # Only once - if you trigger PR comment task multiple times but
+    # you want it to add comment only once you can set this to true.
+Optional.
+    #addCommentOnlyOnce: false
+    # Update original - if you trigger PR comment task multiple times but
+    # you don't want to pollute your PR with multiple comments then you can make it
+    # to update the original comment.
+Optional.
+    #updatePreviousComment: false
     comment: |
       This is **sample** _text_ 🎉
       [This is link](https://microsoft.com)